metaspace2020/metaspace/docker/README.md

 * RabbitMQ host/user/pass: `rabbitmq` / `rabbitmq` / `rabbitmq`
 * Hosts for SM services: `mol-db`, `sm-api`, `sm-graphql`
 * Data directories: `/opt/data`

+> *TODO:* Pull configuration templates from their respective repositories
+> and use a Jinja-based tool to populate them with defaults so that the configuration isn't hard-coded

 ### Accessing METASPACE